wswsy81/open-deep-research/README.md

 This app functions in three key steps:

-1. **Search Results Retrieval**: Using the Bing Search API, the app fetches comprehensive search results for the specified search term.
+1. **Search Results Retrieval**: Using either Google Custom Search or Bing Search API (configurable), the app fetches comprehensive search results for the specified search term.
 2. **Content Extraction**: Leveraging JinaAI, it retrieves and processes the contents of the selected search results, ensuring accurate and relevant information.
 3. **Report Generation**: With the curated search results and extracted content, the app generates a detailed report using your chosen AI model (Gemini, GPT-4, Sonnet, etc.), providing insightful and synthesized output tailored to your custom prompts.
 4. **Knowledge Base**: Save and access your generated reports in a personal knowledge base for future reference and easy retrieval.

 Open Deep Research combines powerful tools to streamline research and report creation in a user-friendly, open-source platform.
-You can customize the app to your needs (select your preferred AI model, customize prompts, update rate limits, and configure the number of results both fetched and selected).
+You can customize the app to your needs (select your preferred search provider, AI model, customize prompts, update rate limits, and configure the number of results both fetched and selected).

 ## Features

-- 🔍 Web search with time filtering
+- 🔍 Flexible web search with Google or Bing APIs
+- ⏱️ Time-based filtering of search results
 - 📄 Content extraction from web pages
 - 🤖 Multi-platform AI support (Google Gemini, OpenAI GPT, Anthropic Sonnet)
 - 🎯 Flexible model selection with granular configuration